dennislee22/dennislee22.github.io/docs/cdppvc/vault.md

     ```

 12. Initialize the Vault operator.
-Jot down the root token and its associated `Unseal key` to unseal the Vault when needed.
+Jot down the produced root token and its associated `Unseal key` to unseal the Vault when needed.

     ```bash
     # vault operator init